Upstart loans are great for college students and recent graduates with no credit score

 If you don’t qualify for one of Upstart loans because of poor credit or you are not a student borrower, try some of the personal loan sites in our top 10 list of online lenders.
 Some can lend to borrowers with credit scores as low as 550 FICO.

-Upstart Loans Review Summary for Students
+Upstart Loans Review Summary for Recent College Graduates

 I like the fact that Upstart has opened up the market for loans to people with no credit history, a group that has been locked out of credit for so long.
 Because the website follows the peer lending model for loans, it’s able to offer lower interest rates that some other online sites.